Presence champions the human experience in medicine.

 Being present is essential to the well-being of both patients and caregivers, and it is fundamental to establishing trust in all human interactions.
-In a world where we are hyper-linked by technology, we are increasingly separated by a lack of human connection.
-Even as technology is critical to quality and safety in the delivery of care, it inadvertently creates barriers between the patient and the health care team.
+Being present is integral to the art and the science of medicine and predicates the quality of medical care.

 The experience of suffering and the care of those who are suffering are the most poignant of human experiences.
 We believe both of these can be better addressed in society and in our health care systems.

 Our goal is to foster research, dialogue, and multidisciplinary collaboration to produce measurable and meaningful change in health care.

 Presence is unifying the best talent to strengthen the human dimension in medicine and medical education.

 Harnessing technology for the human experience in medicine